zofe/rapyd-laravel/README.md

 2. run `$ composer update zofe/rapyd`

-3. add this in the "provider" array on your app.php:
+3. add this in the "provider" array on your config/app.php:
  `Zofe\Rapyd\RapydServiceProvider::class,`
   or for < 5.1
  `'Zofe\Rapyd\RapydServiceProvider',`